SidneyXu/vertx-web-site-cn/src/site/blog/posts/intro-series/post-01-beginning.md

 ---
-title: My first Vert.x 3 Application
+title: 我的第一个 Vert.x 3 应用
 template: post.html
 date: 2015-07-14
 author: cescoffier
+translator: SidneyXu
 ---

 Let's say, you heard someone saying that Vert.x is _awesome_.
 Ok great, but you may want to try it by yourself.
 Well, the next natural question is "where do I start ?".
 This post is a good starting point.
 It shows how is built a very simple vert.x application (nothing fancy), how it is tested and how it is packaged and executed.
 So, everything you need to know before building your own groundbreaking application.